Master the art of making homemade apple pie with this no-nonsense, foolproof recipe with a flaky, all-butter lemon crust.

-A piece of homemade pie is such a simple thing when you break it down; a few ingredients that come together in perfect agreement.
-Butter, flour, sugar, water, apples… as if pie were what they were made to be, happily ever after.
+Butter, flour, sugar, water, fruit. — as if pie were what they were only ever made to be, happily ever after.

 - Use cool, not cold or softened butter.
-Cindy recommends butter not be “stone cold”, but at 55 degrees.
-I took the temperature of my butter with an instant thermometer directly out of the fridge and it was right there.
+Experts recommend that butter not be “stone cold”, but rather at 55 degrees.
+Take the temperature of your butter with an instant thermometer directly out of the fridge and it should be right about there.

 - Don’t be afraid to add more water if the dough seems dry.
 Add a little at time and use your hands.

 - Use a glass pie dish for even heat distribution.